TaiwoG1/TerraformInfrastructureAutomation-MultiTierWebStack/README.md

 <h2> Technical Challenges & Solutions</h2>

-Regional Capacity Constraints (SkuNotAvailable):
+**Regional Capacity Constraints (SkuNotAvailable):** <br>
-Challenge: Encountered Conflict errors in Initial Deployment Region due to SKU limitations for B-Series and F-Series VMs.
+Challenge: Encountered Conflict errors in Initial Deployment Region due to SKU limitations for B-Series and F-Series VMs.<br>
 Solution: Migrated the deployment to a secondary region location and re-architected the configuration to use Standard_D2s_v3 instances, ensuring resource availability and performance.

-Terraform State Inconsistency:
+**Terraform State Inconsistency:** <br>
-Challenge: Encountered "Inconsistent Result" errors during resource creation due to API latency and provider state mismatches (azurerm v4).
+Challenge: Encountered "Inconsistent Result" errors during resource creation due to API latency and provider state mismatches (azurerm v4).<br>
 Solution: Performed manual state reconciliation using "Terraform import" to correlate state and sync existing cloud resources with the local configuration without data loss.
 <br/>

-Server Core Post-Deployment Configuration:
+**Server Core Post-Deployment Configuration:** <br>
-Challenge: Standard IIS deployment was not immediately reachable due to Guest OS firewall restrictions and a lack of GUI tools.
+Challenge: Standard IIS deployment was not immediately reachable due to Guest OS firewall restrictions and a lack of GUI tools.<br>
 Solution: Leveraged PowerShell to remotely configure the Windows Firewall and rebind IIS to Port 8080 to align with Load Balancer health probes.
 <br/>